11th July 2019

-On the 11th of July 2019, we were so lucky as to have Dr. Lydia J. White hold a workshop with us on the business of finding a publisher and writing a book proposal.
+We were so lucky as to have Dr. Lydia J. White hold a workshop with us on 11th July 2019, on the business of finding a publisher and writing a book proposal.
 Dissertations do not finish with the writing, nor with the defence: In Germany, the conferral of the doctoral title is dependent on publication.
 This workshop was designed to give us all insight into negotiating the issues surrounding book publication, particularly as the ‘first generation’ approach the final stages of their dissertations.

 The bulk of the workshop was about discussing book proposals.
 Lydia outlined the expectations of editors, both through her experience at De Gruyter and as a scholar who has published her own work, explaining the importance of brevity, audience, and angle in writing a proposal.
 We learnt about the crucial components, including, for instance, the relevance of ‘competing titles’ (which is to show there is a viable market as much as to locate ‘competitors’) and the intricacies of including images with respect to copyright.